Lisa3689/Lisa3689/README.md

 <p>💻 I’m currently working on my pet project in React and imporving my Java Script and ReactJS skills</p>
 <p>🌱 I’m currently learning TypeScript</p>
-<p>💬 Ask me about: tech, movies and a little bit about psychology</p>
+<p>💬 Ask me about: travel, movies and a little bit about psychology</p>

 ---